kbalog/uis-dat310-spring2017/exercises/js/basics/README.md

 ## Exercise #6: Bank account with logging

   - Extend the BankAccount class from Exercise #4 such that all transactions are logged.
-  - For each transaction, store date, transaction (deposit/withdrawal), old balance, new balance.
+  - For each transaction, store date, transaction (deposit/withdrawal), old balance, new balance, and whether the transaction was successful.
   - Use the built-in Array and Date classes.